QuentinRa/blog.quentinra.dev/programming/web/html/index.md

 <div class="row row-cols-md-2"><div>

 HTML5, or more HTML now, is something toward giving a semantic to each part of the website.
 It's more for robots than humans.
+All of them are simply named `div`.

 * `header`: usually the top of the website, with the navbar...
 * `nav`: a navbar <small>(ex: one can be inside "header")</small>